-“Why would someone want to hack my Facebook account?"
-That may be the first thing that comes to mind for many non-celebrity users whose Facebook account is suddenly accessed or hijacked by intruders.
+“Why would someone want to hack my Facebook account?” may be the first thing that comes to mind for those who aren’t celebrities but have had their Facebook account taken over by cybercriminals.

-In fact, having a Facebook account hijacked is not uncommon.
-There are many reasons someone might want to get control of your Facebook account.
-Stealing your personal information, including passwords you might use with banks and online retailers, is one major motivation.
-Forcing your Facebook account to share spam is another.
+However, having your Facebook account hacked is actually not that uncommon.
+There are many reasons why someone might want to gain access to your Facebook account.
+While stealing your personal information like your passwords and other credentials is one major motivation, forcing your Facebook account to share spam with your friends online is another.

-Whatever the reason may be, hacked social media accounts are a fact of life.
-It's important to know what to do when your Facebook account once you’ve discovered it’s been hacked.
+Whatever the reason may be, hacked social media accounts have become a part of life.
+This is why it’s important to know the steps you can take to recover your Facebook account once you’ve discovered it’s been hacked.

-Click Settings, and a new menu will pop up.
-Choose the Security option, then Where You’re Logged In.
-If there is a login from a device that you don’t recognize, then your account may have been hacked.
+Click Settings and Privacy > Settings and a new menu will pop up.
+Choose the Security and Login option and then Where You’re Logged In.
+If there is a login from a device or place you don’t recognize, then your account may have been hacked.

-End the intruder's session.
-Click End Activity next to the device login that you don't recognize, then Not You? or Log Out.
+Click the three vertical dots next to the device login that you don't recognize, then Not You? or Log Out.
 This logs the intruder out of your account, at least temporarily.
 This limits the damage the intruder can do and allows you to continue regaining and securing control of your account.

-Alert your contacts.
-If your account has been compromised, it likely has been used to contact people in your friends list.
+If your account has been compromised, it likely has already been used to contact people from your friends list.
 You'll need to tell them not to trust any links or install any apps that you had sent them — via wall postings, Facebook messages or Facebook email — while the intruder had control of your account.

 "If you use the same password for multiple sites, it is best to change your passwords there as well," said Cosette Jarrett, a web-marketing specialist based in Salt Lake City.
 "If your password has been compromised on one site, chances are your accounts at other sites are in danger, too."

-Check for malicious apps.
 Once you have control of your account again, go to the same Settings menu where you checked for suspicious logins or changed your password, and click on the Apps option in the left-hand menu.
 Go through the list and check for any apps you did not add yourself, and click the X next to them to remove them.
 It's worth noting that if you don't use an app for some time, it will expire automatically.

-Facebook itself offers a number of"security tips.
-You should use a unique password for Facebook, one that you do not use on any other sites; you should log out of Facebook when using a computer you share with other people; you should run antivirus software on your computer (or the best Mac antivirus software if your using an Apple computer); and you should be careful about the links you click on and the apps and files you download.
+Facebook itself offers a number of security tips.
+You should use a unique password for Facebook, one that you do not use on any other sites; you should log out of Facebook when using a computer you share with other people; you should run the best antivirus software on your computer (or the best Mac antivirus software if your using an Apple computer); and you should be careful about the links you click on and the apps and files you download.
 You can also run a Security Checkup while logged in to your Facebook account.

 Even if you have not been hacked, shoring up your Facebook security is a good idea.
-Because many Facebook account compromises are caused by external apps, consider limiting the number of apps you use in general, both on your computer and your smartphone.
+Since many Facebook account compromises are caused by external apps, consider limiting the number of apps you use in general, both on your computer and your smartphone.

 Do not click on suspicious links or ads shared in your news feed, even when you trust the people who are doing the sharing — it's possible they themselves have been hacked.
 Always make sure your desktop web browsers and mobile operating systems are up to date.
 And be sure to sign out when you're done using Facebook for the day.